 Claimed Water Rights with Small Points of Diversion.
 Diverters may submit an alternative compliance plan in accordance with section 936 for the purpose of excluding from the large diversion requirements of this chapter any point of diversion that diverts significantly less than 10,000 acre-feet per year or 30 cubic feet per second.

 Delayed Effective Date.
-For any claimed water right or point of diversion that meets the large diversion applicability criteria described in paragraph (1) but does not have a total maximum allowable diversion amount greater than 10,000 acre-feet per year and is not authorized to directly divert more than 30 cubic feet per second between June 1 and September 30, the large diversion requirements of this chapter will take effect on October 1, 2026.
+For any claimed water right or point of diversion that meets the large diversion applicability criteria described in paragraph (1) but does not meet the criteria described in paragraph (b)(3) of section 939.4 (previous applicability criteria for telemetry requirements), the large diversion requirements of this chapter will take effect on October 1, 2026.

 Qualifying Reservoir.
 The requirements for measuring and reporting withdrawals and releases from a reservoir or the total volume of water in a reservoir apply to any reservoir with a storage capacity greater than 5,000 acre-feet.
 These reservoirs are referred to as “qualifying reservoirs.”